2023 Best Liberal Arts & Humanities Schools in North Carolina

 Full Liberal Arts / Sciences & Humanities at Wake Technical Community College Report

-Alamance Community College came in at #6 in this year’s edition of the Best Liberal Arts & Humanities Schools in North Carolina ranking.
+Alamance Community College landed the #6 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
 ACC is a small public school located in the rural area of Graham.

 While working on their degree, liberal arts / sciences and humanities majors at ACC accumulate an average of around $6,812 in student debt.

-Central Piedmont Community College ranked #7 on this year’s Best Liberal Arts & Humanities Schools in North Carolina list.
+Central Piedmont Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #7 on the list.
 Located in the city of Charlotte, Central Piedmont Community College is a public school with a fairly large student population.

 On average, liberal arts / sciences and humanities graduates from Central Piedmont Community College take out $7,500 in student loans while working on their degree.

-With a ranking of #8, University of Mount Olive did quite well on this year’s best schools for liberal arts / sciences and humanities students.
-UMO is a small private not-for-profit school located in the fringe town of Mount Olive.
+University of Mount Olive landed the #8 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
+UMO is a small private not-for-profit school located in the town of Mount Olive.

 While working on their degree, liberal arts / sciences and humanities majors at UMO accumulate an average of around $27,297 in student debt.

-East Carolina University came in at #9 in this year’s edition of the Best Liberal Arts & Humanities Schools in North Carolina ranking.
+East Carolina University did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #9 on the list.
 Located in the city of Greenville, ECU is a public school with a very large student population.

 The average amount in student loans that liberal arts / sciences and humanities majors at ECU take out is $28,084.
 The average monthly payment of a loan this size is about $172, assuming that the borrower is on a 10-year repayment plan.